arthurpaulino/miraiml/docs/example.md

 ## Configuring the Engine

-For this test, let's use `r2_score` to evaluate our modeling.
+For this demonstration, let's use `r2_score` to evaluate our modeling.

 ```python